wgnf/fritzy/README.md

 # fritzy

-A little project to gather internet-stats from a fritz-box
+A small project to gather internet-stats from a fritz-box

 ## how to develop